Skip to content

 1. Native integration with SR Linux system

-SR Linux architecture is built so that NDK agents look and feel like any other regular application such as bgp or acl.
+SR Linux architecture is built in a way that let NDK agents look and feel like any other regular application such as BGP or ACL.
 This seamless integration is achieved on several levels:

 1. System integration: when deployed on SR Linux system, an NDK agent renders itself like any other "standard" application.
 That makes lifecycle management unified between Nokia-provided system apps and custom agents.

-2. CLI integration: every NDK agent automatically becomes a part of the global CLI tree, making it possible to configure the agent and query its state the same way as for any other configuration region.
+2. Management integration: each NDK app configuration and state model automatically becomes a part of the global SR Linux management tree, making it possible to configure the agent and query its state the same way as for any other configuration region.

 3. Telemetry integration: an NDK agent configuration and state data will automatically become available for Streaming Telemetry consumption.